Hyper Scape Accessibility Report

 Motion Sickness Friendly: Doesn't have 3D movement elements that may trigger motion sickness, like motion blur, depth of field and field-of-vision.
 Or includes the ability to disable motion blur, depth of field and field-of-vision effects.

 Colour adjustments: Adjust colours of characters or game elements for greater visibility.
 Includes the ability to select which type of colour blind mode you require.

 Similar Games With More Accessibility Features for Visual

-If you want to play Hyper Scape, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Hyper Scape, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Hyper Scape has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Hyper Scape, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Hyper Scape which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Hyper Scape, and offer accessibility features for Audio:

-Hyper Scape has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Hyper Scape which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Similar Games With More Accessibility Features for Communication